 Differentiation is Easy

 It’s too late for that group of students but if I had my time over again with them I would definitely use editable word work centers.
-This way I could have an activity that suited each group of student using the words they were working on.
+This way I could have an activity that suited each group of students using the words they were working on.

 Preparation is Quick